hdmi/ProceduralWallpapers/README.md

 - Tilt 45º the pixelated wallpaper and stroke the borders
 - Arcs wallpapers implemented
 - Square inception wallpapers implemented
+- Method to set Bitmap as desktop wallpaper

 # OTHER PROJECTS